daxida/iirs/README.md

 There are many examples in the justfile.

-This also works as a library: The `find_palindromes` function is exported (think of crates.io).
+This also works as a library: The `find_irs` function is exported (think of crates.io).

 ## How to install